STFUjs/STFU/README.md

 a Composit of structures
 an extension of Multiples (Dimensions) or Declared types.

-A STFU Declaration and external collection of associated BITS is preferred over STFUx.
+A STFU Declaration and external collection of associated BITS is preferred over STFUx more than some blocks long.

 <h1>STFU & STFUjs</h1>
 <h2>STFU <b>Standard Text Format - Universal</b></h2>